kellyghui/koskella_lab_notebook/README.md

 # Reduced Bacterial Growth Assays

 This assay aims to quantify the infectivity of bacteriophages using bacterial growth curves.
 We are currently using two versions of this project.
-Version 1 checks for internal variability within biological + technical replicates, both with and without phage.
-Version 2 optimizes the starting concentration of phage and quantifies the timepoint of maximum virulence.
+- **Version 1**: Checks for internal variability within biological + technical replicates, both with and without phage.
+- **Version 2**: Optimizes the starting concentration of phage and quantifies the timepoint of maximum virulence.

+# Navigation

 [Go to Version 1](#version-1)
 [Go to Version 2](#version-2)

-## Version 1
+# Version 1

-### Day 1
+## Day 1

 ### Procedure
 1. Pipette 90 uL KB broth into 96 well plate